BitcoinDesign/Guide/guide/case-studies/payjoin.md

 View this flow in [Figjam here](https://www.figma.com/file/69uUDWVc8N9t5Bej8pZEsF/PayJoin-User-Flows?node-id=0%3A1&t=8eOBQa7JofjZ3p3z-1).
 The detailed process and considerations can be reviewed in this [FigJam file](https://www.figma.com/file/NzMvwyzP7x5jfGmwNUKRov/PayJoin-Process-Flows?node-id=336%3A619&t=BhGymSWCzl2Xm2oO-1).

-##### The Payjoin handshake
+##### The payjoin handshake

-**This term is being introduced to succinctly describe the automated back-and-forth process between the sender and the receiver – where the original [PSBT]({{ '/guide/glossary/#partially-signed-bitcoin-transaction-psbt' | relative_url }}) containing only the sender's inputs is transformed into a signed, broadcastable transaction containing inputs from both parties.**
+**This term is being introduced to succinctly describe the automated back-and-forth process between the sender and the receiver – where the original [PSBT]({{ '/guide/glossary/#partially-signed-bitcoin-transaction-psbt' | relative_url }}), containing only the sender's inputs is transformed into a signed, broadcastable transaction containing inputs from both parties.**

 The above steps are not important to the users involved in the transaction, and do not require specific user action from either the sender or receiver.
 More generally, the transacting parties need not even be aware that this is occurring, but must ensure they remain online during the process.

-##### Prototypes for the Payjoin sender flow
+##### Prototypes for the payjoin sender flow

-**The intention is to keep the user-flow as close to the default flow as possible.
+**The intention is to keep the user flow as close to the default flow as possible.
 Where it becomes necessary to deviate, we educate and help the user to navigate the UI.**

 {% include image-gallery.html pages = page.sender-flow-screens %}